Asian and Middle Eastern Studies

 We welcome applications from suitably qualified students at all kinds of schools all over the world.
 Details of our most common offers in a range of examination systems are given on the entrance requirements page.
 The numbers admitted for Asian and Middle Eastern Studies at King's vary from year to year, but we rarely admit fewer than four or more than seven undergraduates.

-The Part I teaching for Asian and Middle Eastern Studies languages assumes no prior knowledge of the subject or language.
-You should have some aptitude for language learning.
+The Part I teaching for Asian and Middle Eastern Studies languages assumes no prior knowledge of the subject or language you have applied for.
+Although there are no specific subject requirements, we will obviously be very interesed in your aptitude for language learning.
+Most applicants study a foreign language at school, and should aim to achieve top grades in school-leaving foreign language subjects: it is desirable to be on track to achieve A* at A level or equivalent in your language at the end of sixth form.
 An interest in the world (in politics, history, or literature etc.) is important too.
-There are no specific subject requirements.
-Many applicants have studied foreign languages at school, or social sciences such as Economics or History, but it is also possible to apply and do well with a background in the maths and sciences.
+Many applicants have studied social sciences such as Economics or History, but it is also possible to apply and do well with a background in maths and sciences.
 For further information about suitable subjects to prepare for the AMES course, please see the Subject Matters leaflet.

 A guide to the application process is given on our how to apply page, which we advise you to read thoroughly.
 After applying, candidates for AMES are usually asked to submit two recent essays or equivalent pieces of school work on a subject of your choice.
 These may be discussed at interviews.
 Those invited for interview will normally have one or two Asian and Middle Eastern Studies interviews.
 Much more than finding out what you know already, interviewers want to find out about how you learn, how you think on your feet, how you respond to challenges etc. so they will ask you plenty of questions to get you thinking and working.